dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-text-document.md

     :::code language="vb" source="snippets/how-to-print-text-document/vb/Form1.vb" id="set_DocumentName_and_string":::

+01. Select the `PrintDocument` component in the Visual Designer.
+On the **Properties** pane, select the **Event** filter and then double-click the `PrintPage` event to generate an event handler.

 01. In the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event handler, use the <xref:System.Drawing.Printing.PrintPageEventArgs.Graphics%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> class and the document contents to calculate line length and lines per page.
-After each page is drawn, check if it's the last page, and set the <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> property of the <xref:System.Drawing.Printing.PrintPageEventArgs> accordingly.
-The <xref:System.Drawing.Printing.PrintDocument.PrintPage> event is raised until <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> is `false`.
-Also, make sure the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event is associated with its event-handling method.
+After each page is drawn, check if it's the last page, and set the <xref:System.Drawing.Printing.PrintPageEventArgs.HasMorePages%2A> property of the `PrintPageEventArgs` accordingly.
+The `PrintPage` event is raised until `HasMorePages` is `false`.
+Also, make sure the `PrintPage` event is associated with its event-handling method.

     In the following code example, the event handler is used to print the contents of the "testPage.txt" file in the same font as it's used on the form.